 ASIC may grant relief from various provisions of the credit legislation by making individual instruments, or legislative instruments (previously known as class orders) which have a wider application.

 Individual instruments and legislative instruments made under the credit legislation are not published in the ASIC Gazette.

 |Getting copies of credit instruments||Getting copies of legislative instruments|

 Individual instruments made under the credit legislation (including section 203A of the National Credit Code, which is Schedule 1 to the National Consumer Credit Protection Act 2009 (National Credit Act)) are published on the ASIC website.
-Specified exclusions made under subsections 6(14) and 171(4) of the Credit Code are not published on the ASIC website and are not available to the public.
+Specified exclusions made under subsections 6(14) and 171(4) of the National Credit Code are not published on the ASIC website and are not available to the public.

 See credit instruments:

 ASIC may give relief from:

 - the licensing provisions under Chapter 2 of the National Credit Act

-- the responsible lending conduct provisions under Chapter 3 of the Credit Act
+- the responsible lending conduct provisions under Chapter 3 of the National Credit Act

 - the provisions of the National Credit Code.

 ASIC gives relief by way of individual instruments and legislative instruments.

-Individual instruments are made in response to an application by a person (see Applying for individual relief below).
+Individual instruments are made in response to an application by a person (see Applying for individual relief).

 Legislative instruments apply to a class of persons or contracts and are generally made by ASIC of its own initiative.
-These instruments are sometimes also made in response to an application by a person or an industry association where ASIC forms the view that the relief ought to apply more broadly.
+These instruments are sometimes also made in response to an application by a person or an industry association when ASIC forms the view that the relief ought to apply more broadly.

 When applying for individual relief from the credit legislation, make sure you: